knkahuro/Whisper/README.md

 3. *Project Setup*:
    - Download encrypted_chat.py, setup_chat.sh (macOS/Linux), and setup_chat.bat (Windows).
    - Place all files in the same directory.
-   - Open encrypted_chat.py and replace "your_mongodb_atlas_uri_here" with your connection string.
+   - Open encrypted_chat.py and replace "your_mongodb_atlas_uri_here" with your connection string

 4. *Install Dependencies*:
    - On macOS/Linux: